Armadillos: Profile and Information

 Predation

 They’re prolific diggers.
-Many animals use their sharp claws to dig for food, such as grubs, and dig dens.
+Many animals use their sharp claws to dig for food, such as grubs and dig dens.
 The nine-banded Armadillo tends to create burrows in moist soil near the ponds, streams, and arroyos around which it lives and eats.

 They use their claws to dig their burrows, making the width of the animal’s body a single hallway.
-They have five clawed toes on their hind legs, and three to five paws with strong claws on their forefoot.
+They have five clawed toes on their hind legs and three to five paws with strong claws on their forefoot.

 Temperature

-As with other xenarthrans, armadillos typically have low body temperatures of 33–36 °C (91–97 °F) and low basal metabolic rates (40–60 per cent of the predicted weight of placental mammals).
+As with other xenarthrans, armadillos typically have low body temperatures of 33–36 °C (91–97 °F) and low basal metabolic rates (40–60 percent of the predicted weight of placental mammals).

-This is especially true of the types that especially feed on termites as their primary food source (for example, Priodontes and Tolypeutes).
+This is especially true of the types that feed on termites as their primary food source (for example, Priodontes and Tolypeutes).

 Movement